Skip to content

 A build-on watch is a platform.

-Skipping that step often leads to over-buying early and correcting later.
-There is nothing wrong with that path, but it is rarely the most efficient one.
+Skipping that step often leads to overbuying early and correcting later.
+There’s nothing wrong with that path.
+It’s just rarely the most efficient one.

 The Quiet Role of Guidance

-One of the least discussed aspects of watch collecting is how much timing matters.
+One of the least discussed parts of collecting is timing.

 Where you are in your career.
 How you spend your days.
-Whether this watch is meant to be worn or admired.
+Whether the watch is meant to be worn or admired.
 Whether it needs to tolerate travel, impact, or long service intervals.

-The difference between outgrowing a watch and building on one often comes down to asking the right questions before buying.
+The difference between outgrowing a watch and building on one often comes down to the questions asked before buying.

 Not “Is this a good deal?”